mtanaka1117/enshu/README.md

 ```
 python plot_attack.py --folder <experiment-name> --dataset <dataset-name> --output-file [<optional-output-path>]
 ```
 Executing `python plot_attack.py --help` provides longer descriptions of each argument.
 The provided `--folder` follows the same convention as the `train.py` script above.
 To analyze the previous results, use the same `folder`.
 The `plot_attack.py` script will show the median attack accuracy across all 5 evaluation folds for each energy budget.
-The script also prints out the average and maximum attack accuracy across all constraints.
+The script also prints out the median and maximum attack accuracy across all constraints.
+The maximum values are in parentheses.
 For the Skip RNN, these values correspond to the Attack results in Table 5 of the paper.

 The script `analysis/plot_all_attacks.py` will show the median and maximum attack accuracy values for multiple datasets.
 You may run this script using the command below.
 ```